nuuuwan/news_lk3_data/README.md

 *2024-04-04 07:20:00* · [`adaderanalk`](https://www.adaderana.lk/news/98409/slpp-mp-h-nandasena-passes-away-) · `en`

-Anuradhapura District MP of Sri Lanka Podujana Peramuna (SLPP), H. Nandasena passed away this morning (04), family sources told Ada Derana.
+Anuradhapura District MP of Sri Lanka Podujana Peramuna (SLPP), H. Nandasena has passed away this morning (04), family sources told Ada Derana.

+The former provincial minister had passed away due to a sudden illness and was 69 years old at the time of passing.

+He was a former member of Padaviya Pradeshiya Sabha and North Central Provincial Council where he held a provincial ministerial portfolio.

+He was dismissed from his ministerial position in May 2017 after attending a Joint Opposition May Day rally.

+He contested the 2020 parliamentary election as a candidate of the Sri Lanka People’s Freedom Alliance in Anuradhapura District and was elected to the Parliament of Sri Lanka.

 ◼️